gentoo-mirror/SarahMiaOverlay/README.md

 	emerge -s budgie #no wildcard possible sadly

 All applets follow the naming of budgie-xyz-applet so you can simply look through the list of packages.
 It should not be that many.
 From there on your can install them as you see fit.

-### 2.5) Migrate to budgie-meta (if not already using budgie-meta) from using only base budgie-desktop package

-If Budgie Desktop was installed through only budgie-desktop ebuild then going forward it is recommended to merge budgie-meta.
-Please follow the following commands.
-First remove the packages from the world file incase in the future you want to remove budgie-desktop and this will keep the world file clean.

-	emerge --deselect budgie-desktop budgie-desktop-view budgie-control-center budgie-screensaver

-Ignore any `>>> No matching atoms found in "world" favorites file...` you receive.
-It means you most likely did not had it installed in the first place and can be safely ignored.
-If you are not going to run with budgie-meta with the minimal useflag then you can also perform the following command.

-	emerge --deselect budgie-extras budgie-backgrounds

-Once that is done you can simply emerge budgie-meta.
-Don't forget to add the minimal useflag if you want to run a minimal installation of budgie-desktop.

-	emerge --ask --verbose budgie-meta

-If you want the very latest versions you will need to unmask some or all of budgie-meta, budgie-desktop, budgie-desktop-view, budgie-control-center and magpie.
-If not running with minimal you also may need to unmask budgie-backgrounds and budgie-extras.
-And everything else above still applies.
-Simply run the emerge command to install budgie-meta.

 ### 3) Tips to personalize Budgie Destop with extra applets and applications